 On March 13, 2013, CMS issued a Ruling that established a process for handling these claims that were being appealed, which allowed rebilling of inpatient services under Part B when an inpatient claim was denied.
 CMS also published a rule finalizing the policy on rebilling these claims under Part B, on how claims should be re-submitted, and on how the resolution of claims already appealed could be expedited.
 The rule also clarified when it would generally be appropriate for an inpatient admission to be paid under Medicare Part A, referred to as the Two-Midnight Rule, which stipulated that in cases where a doctor expects a patient would require a hospital stay for at least two midnights, it would be considered a medically necessary inpatient stay.
 CMS believed that the Ruling and the Rule on Medicare Part B inpatient billing would help to clarify appropriate billing procedures and reduce overpayments and appeals.
 Even under the Part B inpatient billing policy, hospitals may be unable to resubmit denied Part A inpatient claims under Part B because providers and suppliers must submit claims within one calendar year of the date of service to comply with timely filing rules, whereas RAs can look back three previous fiscal years when reviewing claims.
-If RAs review Part A inpatient claims from three fiscal years ago prior and deny claims, under timely filing rules, it is too late for the hospital to resubmit the claim under Part B for payment.

-The Protecting Access to Medicare Act of 2014 (PAMA, P.L.
-113-93) required the Secretary to prohibit RAs from reviewing inpatient claims for patient status (whether a patient is an inpatient or an outpatient) with admission dates between October 1, 2013 and March 31, 2015 (PAMA, § 111 - Extension of Two-Midnight Rule).
+If RAs review Part A inpatient claims from three fiscal years ago prior and deny claims, under timely filing rules, it is too late for the hospital to resubmit the claim under Part B for avment The Protecting Access to Medicare Act of 2014 (PAMA, P.L.
+113-93) required the Secretary to prohibit RAs from reviewing inpatient claims for patient status (whether a patient is an inpatient or an outpatient) with admission dates between October 1, 2013 and March 31, 2015 (PAMA, § 111-Extension of Two-Midnight Rule).
 PAMA also specifically permitted the Secretary to review inpatient claims if there was evidence of systemic gaming, fraud, abuse, or delays in the provision of care.
 Under PAMA, other Medicare contractors, such as MACs, are permitted to review a sample of inpatient claims to assess compliance and educate providers on Medicare's Two-Midnight rule under a Probe and Educate process.

-MACRA extended the PAMA provisions at § 111 that prohibited RA reviews of patient status on inpatient claims from April 1, 2015 through September 30, 2015 (MACRA, § 521 - Extension of Two-Midnight PAMA Rules on Certain Medical Review Activities).
+MACRA extended the PAMA provisions at §111 that prohibited RA reviews of patient status on inpatient claims from April 1, 2015 through September 30, 2015 (MACRA, §521-Extension of Two-Midnight PAMA Rules on Certain Medical Review Activities).
 MACRA also stipulated that the Secretary was permitted to pursue fraud and abuse activities under RA authority or otherwise.

-The Chairman's Mark would prohibit RAs from conducting patient status reviews (i.e., inpatient versus outpatient status) more than 6 months after the date of service if the claim was submitted within 3 months of the date of service.

-The Chairman's Mark would require the Secretary to study the impact of shortening the look-back period for other RA audits, including audits for physicians and other health care providers and suppliers, and would provide the Secretary with discretion to implement a look-back period to a period of less than three years.
+EXPLANATION OF PROVISION The bill would prohibit RAs from conducting patient status reviews (i.e., inpatient versus outpatient status) more than 6 months after the date of service if the claim was submitted within 3 months of the date of service.
+The bill would require the Secretary to study the potential burden on providers and suppliers of the look-back period under current law and the impact of shortening the look-back period for other RA audits, including audits for physicians and other health care providers and suppliers, and would provide the Secretary with discretion to implement a look-back period to a period of less than three years.
+The bill would require the Secretary to make the study publicly available.